javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/06-prototype-methods/article.md

 And now we have all these ways at our disposal.

 But please note: for most practical tasks, prototype chains are fixed: `rabbit` inherits from `animal`, and that is not going to change.
-And Javascript engines are highly optimized to that.
+And JavaScript engines are highly optimized to that.
 Changing a prototype "on-the-fly" with `Object.setPrototypeOf` or `obj.__proto__=` is a very slow operation.
 But it is possible.

 ## "Very plain" objects